-General Scope: Guideline for initiating, performing, and/or terminating resuscitation of a cardiac arrest
+General Scope: Guideline for initiating, performing, and/or terminating resuscitation of a cardiac arrest.

-1. INITIATION OF RESUSCITATION
+INITIATION OF RESUSCITATION

 - a.
-[EMR] Resuscitation must be initiated unless one the following conditions exist
+[EMR] Resuscitation must be initiated unless one of the following conditions exist

 - i.
 Valid DNR

-- 1. DNR bracelet
+- 1. Wisconsin DNR bracelet (metal or plastic)

 - 2. Valid POST/POLST/IPOST form with DNR orders

 - a.
 Copy on canary paper is acceptable for SNF transports

 - ii.
 Written order from physician

 - iii.
 Order from Medical Control physician

 - iv.
 Pulseless and apneic with one or more of the following:

 - 1. Decomposition

 - 2. Rigor mortis

 - 3. Dependent lividity

 - 4. Decapitation

 - 5. MCI

 - 6. Traumatic death with extrication >20 minutes with no CPR

-- b.
+- a.
 [Paramedic] For adult patients only, BLS resuscitation may be discontinued, including when performed by an ALS unit, without ALS intervention in the following conditions: